tsoding/musializer/README.md

 # Musializer

 **THIS SOFTWARE IS UNFINISHED!!!
-Don't have any high expectations.**
+Don't have any high expectations.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) if you have a strong irresistable desire to contribute something here.**

 *Music by [@nu11](https://soundcloud.com/nu11_ft) from [https://soundcloud.com/nu11_ft/nu11-wip-works-2016-2022](https://soundcloud.com/nu11_ft/nu11-wip-works-2016-2022) at 20:38*